 Time to really celebrate.
 But first I have to see Nicky Beat and his girlfriend Alice at the Canterbury to help rent an apartment.
 At $100 a month, I can certainly afford it.
 The location is right off Hollywood Blvd.
-I’m not looking for luxury.
+I am not looking for luxury.
 I can visit Jake for that.
 Which reminds me of our meeting that night to discuss the movie’s score.
 Would Jack’s jealousy raise its hateful head when they meet.
-I’ll warn Jake that Jack is only there for the night; he can be discreet.
-Would Jack sense my real feelings towards him because he is back in my heart?
+I will warn Jake that Jack is only there for the night; he can be discreet.
+Will Jack sense my real feelings towards him because he is back in my heart?
 All I can do is navigate the still but dangerous waters of cheating.
 The truth is my success in Hollywood depends on my sexual attraction to almost everyone I meet.
 I need to not become one of the typical players I see around me.

 As we drive down Cahuenga Blvd, I sense Jack examining why I suddenly became so quiet.
 He slowly expands the trust that allows him to sense my true feelings.

 “So much has changed,” he complains, “in just the few weeks we’ve been separated.
 Will you ever come back to Harvard?”

 “We have finals in two weeks.
 I’ll be there for Christmas and the St Paul’s Choir performance.
 And don’t we want to be in Miami for the holidays?”